Marina Zenovich: Water & Power: A California Heist

-In 2016 Zenovich took on the California water crisis.
+In 2016, Zenovich took on the California water crisis.
 Her documentary Water & Power: A California Heist premiered at the Sundance Film Festival in 2017 and was nominated for the Grand Jury prize.
-The film also played in theaters and aired on the National Geographic channel.
+The film also played in theaters and aired on the National Geographic Channel.

 Robin Williams: Come Inside My Mind

 In 2018, Zenovich returned to Sundance for the third time with her HBO feature documentary, Robin Williams: Come Inside My Mind.
 The film played six sell-out screenings and received positive reviews.
 It was also screened at the Nantucket Film Festival and had a first HBO broadcast on July 16, 2018.
 That same summer, the documentary was shown at the Hamptons International Film Festival SummerDocs, accompanied by a discussion with Zenovich and Q&A host Alec Baldwin.
-Variety Magazine described the film as being "sharp-edged, humane, and deeply researched enough to take you closer to the manic engine of Williams’ brilliance and pain".
+Variety described the film as being "sharp-edged, humane, and deeply researched enough to take you closer to the manic engine of Williams’ brilliance and pain".

-The documentary celebrates the life and career of comedian Robin Williams who died in 2014.
-Zenovich recorded interviews with Whoopi Goldberg, David Letterman, Billy Crystal, among others.
+The documentary celebrates the life and career of comedian Robin Williams, who died in 2014.
+Zenovich recorded interviews with Whoopi Goldberg, David Letterman and Billy Crystal, among others.
 She also included outtakes and little known clips from Williams' stand-up routines, after sifting through a large amount of archival footage.
 Describing the process as laborious yet amazing, Zenovich stated that, "Anytime you make a movie, no matter how many you’ve made, it’s like you’re doing it for the first time."

 LANCE

-In 2020 Marina Zenovich once again returned to Sundance with her two-part film LANCE for ESPN.
+In 2020, Marina Zenovich once again returned to Sundance with her two-part film LANCE for ESPN.

 Memberships

-Zenovich is an active member of the Academy of Motion Picture Arts and Sciences, The National Academy of Television Arts & Sciences, the Directors Guild of America, and the International Documentary Association.
+Zenovich is an active member of the Academy of Motion Picture Arts and Sciences, The National Academy of Television Arts & Sciences, the Directors Guild of America and the International Documentary Association.